cvmp/cvmp.github.io/2023/awards.md

  * **Research Impact Award** - **[Online form](https://forms.gle/bzCu3AApzTCwk6o76)**

-    Awarded to individual(s) who have performed key research that has later been taken by other third parties and used effectively in media production.
+    Awarded to individual(s) who have performed key research that has later been taken by other third parties and used effectively in media production or product.
 Examples:
     * An author of a paper that has subsequently been used by a third party at a media company to develop a set of tools or effect used on production media.
     * Please note: This is not an award for a “best paper” – please see the CVMP "Calls for Submissions" section to submit a paper.
 This award is for the subsequent impact a research/paper has achieved.
+    * The submission should suggest a reference (with mail address) to describe the impact.

  * **Collaboration Award** - **[Online form](https://forms.gle/Rr18YMoTSiR8HLBM7)**